cml87/SpringCore_111_forJenkins/README.md

 ## Environment and profiles
 In Spring, `Environment` is an interface representing the environment in which the current application is running.
 It models two key aspects of the application environment: _profiles_ and _properties_.

-A _profile_ is a named, logical group of bean definitions to be registered with the container only if the given profile is "active".
+A _profile_ is a named, logical group of bean definitions to be registered (instantiated) with the container **only** if the given profile is _active_.
 Beans may be assigned to a profile whether defined in XML or via annotations.
+The active profile determines which beans are instantiated in the container, and which properties files are taken into account for property resolving.

 The role of the `Environment` object with relation to profiles is in determining which profiles (if any) are currently active, and which profiles (if any) should be active by default.
+There will be two system properties determining the active and the default profiles, `spring.profiles.active` and `spring.profiles.default`, holding comma separated list of profiles names, eg `"test, prod"`.
+The profiles listed in `spring.profiles.default` will always be active, and it will contain at lest one always, named "default" (Spring puts it).
+We can get the active profile from the environment invoking `Environment.getActiveProfiles()`.
+If we specify no active profile, the active profile will be "default", since the active profiles in `spring.profiles.default` are always active.

-The role of the `Environment` object with relation to properties is to provide the user with a convenient service interface for configuring property sources and resolving properties from them.
+The role of the `Environment` object with relation to properties is to provide the user with a convenient service interface for configuring property sources and resolving properties from them. ?

 In practice, Spring profiles are mapped into application running, or execution, environments like "local", "test" and "production".
-Usually, we'll have different configurations for different environments, for example, db connections and REST endpoints.
+Usually, we'll have different configurations for different environments, for example, db connections beans and REST endpoints properties.

 The property in Spring applications (`Environment` object of the context, or Spring container) holding the active profiles being used is `spring.profiles.active` (notice the 's' in profiles).
 As the name of the property suggests, we can have more than one active profile.
-This property can be set programmatically, through VM options or through environment variables.
+This property can be set programmatically, through VM options, through environment variables or in file `application.properties`.
 To do it programmatically, we do the same a VM option does, to set a System property, with a string having a comma separated list of profile names:
 ```java
 public class App {